- We're hiring several developers and QA engineers

 What's the process?

-If we like your CV, we'll set up a short 30 minute-or-so interview on the phone.
+If we like your CV, we'll set up a short 45 minute-or-so interview on the phone or skype, including some coding challenges.
 You'll get the opportunity to ask a few of your own questions, and we'll ask you a few techie questions.
+We sometime follow up with a more detailed coding challenge for you to complete at home, and finally there is a face to face interview.

 The interviews are run by the team you will join, so they'll be light on fluffy HR questions and heavy on technical questions.
 Above all else, we want to know that you're smart and can get things done (to paraphrase).